|

 -

-Reports the results of a study that analyzed the Community Health Worker (CHW) organizations and practices to learn how they work and why they are key resources in colonias for improving the health of the communities.
-The study also examined the relationships of the CHW with and their impact on the communities they serve, finding variation programmatically, structurally, and geographically.
-A full report is also available.
+This report shares the results of a study analyzing the community health worker (CHW) organizations and practices to learn how they work and why they are key resources in colonias for improving the health of the communities.
+The study also examined the relationships of the CHW with and their impact on the communities they serve. -

-Reports the results of a study that analyzed the Community Health Worker (CHW) organizations and practices to learn how they work and why they are key resources in colonias for improving the health of the communities.
-The study also examined the relationships of the CHW with and their impact on the communities they serve, finding variation programmatically, structurally, and geographically.
-A policy brief is also available.
+Study results are reported that analyzed the Community Health Worker (CHW) organizations and practices to learn how they work and why they are key resources in colonias for improving the health of the communities.
+The study also examined the relationships of the CHW with and their impact on the communities they serve.